 The DNP NAC curriculum represents a front-loaded didactic format with the emphasis on clinical experiences later in the overall curriculum.
 The program of study begins with foundational DNP and basic sciences content.
 Basic anesthesia concepts are introduced in the second summer semester in the classroom alongside application of these concepts in the clinical setting.
 Year-2 transitions into more advanced DNP and anesthesia coursework and focuses on DNP project development and implementation.
+The DNP Scholarly Project is completed in Spring Year-2.
 Time in the clinical setting gradually increases over Year-2, and students focus on the progression of simple to complex anesthesia clinical skills.
 The curriculum design encourages the student to apply didactic concepts to a wide variety of clinical experiences.
 Emphasis is placed upon coordinating the acuity of the individual undergoing anesthesia with the skills and abilities of the student.
 The number of clinical hours, experiences, and responsibilities increases over time.
 By the third summer semester students are fully immersed in the clinical setting.
-The DNP Scholarly Project is completed in Fall Year-3, and emphasis shifts to clinical experiences and CRNA professional role development as well as preparation for the National Certification Exam.
+During Year-3 emphasis shifts to clinical experiences and CRNA professional role development as well as preparation for the National Certification Exam.